ec-jrc/lisflood-code/3_step5_model-initialisation/index.md

     <setoption choice="0" name="InitLisflood"/>
 ```

+### What to do after the initialization run - Proceed with a LISFLOOD run

 9) Checking the lower zone initialisation

 The presence of any initialisation problems of the lower zone can be checked by adding the following line to the ‘lfoptions’ element of the settings file: